gerardnico/dokuwiki-plugin-webcode/README.md

 ## Changes
+### 2017-10-22
+  * Added a `renderingMode` argument to be able to show only the result
+  * Added a promotion link
+  * The links are now after the result.
 ### 2017-08-05
   * The 'console.table' function is partially supported
   * The 's' variable leaked from the window.console.log function of the webCodeConsole.js